respawnRW/writeups/hw/flashing/README.md

 This way we are maintaining data integrity and won't raise any red flags.

-This was the essential function for our challenge as it allows us to cover out tracks, eliminate any trace, hehe.
+This was the essential function for our challenge as it allows us to cover our tracks, eliminate any trace, hehe.

 ```python
 def modify_records(data, key):